JunYinghu/appium-test-automation/README.md

 # chrome-android-test-automation
-This is an automation project to test chrome funcation
+This is an automation project to test chrome function and launch phone contact to

-There are 2 types scripts
+There are 2 types’ scripts
-  - Written by Python
+  - Written by Python - test chrome function
-  - Written by JavaScript
+  - Written by JavaScript - test launch phone contact and make a phone